-Application and Registration Process
+Admission and Registration

-The university's admissions team is comprised of dedicated staff members who work to support you from the first time you request information about the university through completion of your first 8- or 16-week session here.
+The university's admissions team is comprised of dedicated staff members who work to support you from the first time you request information about the university through completion of your first week of courses here.
 The team provides you with guidance on enrolling in a program, understanding policies and procedures, and also acts as your liaison with financial aid, student services, and other departments at the university.
 If you have any questions, an admissions team member is ready to help!